NilsRo/HotWaterRecirculatingPump/README.md

 # Tips
 * Increase the pumps flow to the maximum that the water goes through the pipes as fast as possible.
 * Setup special schedules via a smart home if you like to have warm water on request (e.g. by phone) or at a specific time.

-# ToDos
-* Make OLED language configurable
-* second relay channel is actually unused
+* second relay channel is actually unused - suggest how to use it if you need